mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 ##### Azad et al. 2021

+Signalling transduction pathways (STPs)

-methodologies with a fully Bayesian approach in discovering novel driver bio-markers in aberrant STPs given high-throughput gene expression (GE) data.
+methodologies with **a fully Bayesian approach in discovering novel driver bio-markers in aberrant STPs given high-throughput gene expression (GE) data**.

 ‘PathTurbEr’ (Pathway Perturbation Driver) uses the GE dataset derived from the lapatinib (an EGFR/HER dual inhibitor) sensitive and resistant samples from breast cancer cell lines (SKBR3).

 Differential expression analysis revealed 512 differentially expressed genes (DEGs) and their pathway enrichment revealed 13 highly perturbed singalling pathways in lapatinib resistance, including PI3K-AKT, Chemokine, Hippo and TGF-β singalling pathways.

-the aberration in TGF-β STP was modelled as a causal Bayesian network (BN) using three MCMC sampling methods, i.e. Neighbourhood sampler (NS) and Hit-and-Run (HAR) sampler that potentially yield robust inference with lower chances of getting stuck at local optima and faster convergence compared to other state-of-art methods.
+the aberration in TGF-β STP was modelled as a **causal Bayesian network (BN)** using three MCMC sampling methods, i.e. Neighbourhood sampler (NS) and Hit-and-Run (HAR) sampler that potentially yield robust inference with lower chances of getting stuck at local optima and faster convergence compared to other state-of-art methods.
 Next,

 , we examined the structural features of the optimal BN as a statistical process that generates the global structure using p1-model, a special class of Exponential Random Graph Models (ERGMs), and MCMC methods for their hyper-parameter sampling.